qzminsky/utf8cpp/README.md

 * ...and rights to view and change are completely divided between `string`s and `view`s by design!

 ### Installation
-1. Download and copy the file `string.h` into your C++17 project headers' directory;
+1. Download and copy the file `string.h` into your project headers' directory;
 2. `#include` it;
 3. Enjoy!

+*Note that library requires C++17 support*

 ## Usage examples
 * Creating the string: